 Well, the soldiers, they had no other option.
 So in verse 15, “They took the money and did as they had been instructed.”
 They went everywhere saying, “The disciples stole the body.
 The disciples stole the body.
 The disciples stole the body.”
 And the story was so widely spread among the Jews that it’s still around when Matthew writes twenty-five years later.

 Do you know the leaders of Israel never denied the empty tomb?
 The women knew the tomb was empty.
 The disciples knew the tomb was empty.
 The guards knew the tomb was empty.
 The Sanhedrin knew the tomb was empty.
 That’s the testimony, the first line of testimony.
 No one ever pointed to an occupied tomb.
 No one ever denied that Jesus’ tomb was empty.

-Well the women are now in shock.
-And the shock has escalated in the second line of testimony, the testimony of angels.
+Well, the women are now in shock, and the shock is escalated in the second line of testimony: the testimony of angels.
 We’ll go through this quickly.
-In verse 5 again, it says, “When they got inside the tomb, they saw a young man sitting at the right wearing a white robe and they were amazed.”
-They saw a young man sitting at the right wearing a white robe, a blazing, dazzling robe?
+In verse 5, again, it says, “When they got inside the tomb they saw a young man sitting at the right, wearing a white robe, and they were amazed.”
+They saw a young man sitting at the right wearing a white robe.
+A blazing, dazzling robe?
 Yes.
 Luke says there were actually two angels who suddenly stood near them in dazzling clothing.
-If you saw a dazzling angel, you might not figure out whether there was one or two.
-John says in John 20 verse 12, “There were actually two angels.”
+If you saw a dazzling angel you might not figure out whether it was one or two.
+John says in John 20, verse 12, there were actually two angels.